Set Up Space Cloud

 Create Project button.

-Mission Control will ask for setting up a database now:
+Mission Control now asks for setting up a database:

 If you already have one, feel free to configure it.
 For now, we’ll skip this step since we don’t have a database running at this point.

 You can destroy the Space Cloud cluster along with all the deployments by running the

 Great!
 We have successfully set up a Space Cloud on Docker and created our first project with it.